 Capsaicin Helps Prevent Heart Attacks

-It isn’t yet clear just how many capsaicin-containing chili peppers a day you’d have to eat to “keep the doctor away,” although that’s a question that should now be examined in greater detail, according to researchers.
+It isn’t yet clear just how many capsaicin-containing Cayenne peppers a day you’d have to eat to “keep the doctor away,” although that’s a question that should now be examined in greater detail, according to researchers.

 A recent study found that capsaicin in peppers might even prevent or reduce damage to your heart during a heart attack.